Electric Bike Buyer's Checklist

 How an electric bike’s system is configured can impact performance.

-When electric bicycles first started to hit the market, many e-bikes used hub-drive motors.
+When electric bikes first started to hit the market, many e-bikes used hub-drive motors.
 A hub-drive motor is a motor that is situated in the hub of the front or rear wheel and propels the electric bike by spinning whichever wheel it is attached to.

 On the other hand, a mid drive motor powers the drivetrain, usually the crankset, and provides a more efficient transfer of energy and power due to its location more directly affecting the crankset and gearing system.